Mister Mxyzptlk: Secret origin

 In Young Justice #3, Peter David showed Mxyzptlk's origins as a serious-minded researcher, who travels through time, summoned by computer-based occultists.
 He takes the opportunity to conduct some scholarly studies.
 He chooses to examine a Halloween party in Happy Harbor, focusing on the results of aging a portion of the teens and causing some of the others to frantically dance out of control.
-What Mxyzptlk does not know was that Robin, Superboy, and Impulse were hired by the town's adults to chaperone the party.
-When the boys confront Mxyzptlk, they realize that this was not the same Mxyzptlk whom Superman had regularly faced; indeed, he appears to not have even assumed the name "Mxyzptlk" at this point, regarding it as sounding like something somebody randomly typed (which is, indeed, how the character chose his name in his first Post-Crisis appearance).
+Unbeknownst to Mxyzptlk, Robin, Superboy, and Impulse were hired by the town's adults to chaperone the party.
+When the boys confront Mxyzptlk, they realize that this was not the same Mxyzptlk whom Superman had regularly faced; indeed, he appears to not have even assumed the name "Mxyzptlk" at this point, regarding it as sounding like something somebody randomly typed (which is, indeed, how the character chose his name in his first post-Crisis appearance).
 Upon discovering the chaotic future that awaits him, Mxyzptlk declares that he would dedicate his life to learning and knowledge.
 However, those words led to a shift in time, creating an apocalyptic world everywhere but outside the building where the Halloween party is being held.
 This is because Mxyzptlk was not left to annoy Superman.
 To avoid this, Robin, Superboy, and Impulse realize that they need to instill Mxyzptlk with his trademark wacky sense of humor.

 A Three Stooges film is uncovered and watched via an old projector.
 Mxyzptlk is entertained by the comedy in the film, and tries out a Stooge-style poke in the eye on the projectionist Mick Gurk (an homage to the name "McGurk", the name used by Mxyztplk for a statue he animated in his first appearance), finding the slapstick humor to his liking.
 He promises that, when it is time, he will hassle Superman as he is supposed to, in honor of Superboy, Impulse, Robin, and Gurk.

-Time is restored to as how it should be...mostly.
+Time is largely restored to normal.
 Outside the civic center is an unexpected Mxyzptlk theme park, the only change to the world.

 However, it appears that Mxyzptlk has forgotten this incident as the years have passed.
 When confronted by Superboy later on, the imp declares that he had no knowledge of his adventure with Young Justice.
-Whether or not this is true, or Mxyzptlk was merely playing a trick on the Boy of Steel, is never revealed.
+Whether or not this is true, or Mxyzptlk was merely playing a trick on Superboy, is never revealed.